-Carole R. Engle and Ivano Neira Department of Aquaculture and Fisheries University of Arkansas at Pine Bluff Pine Bluff, Arkansas, USA
+Carole R. Engle and Ivano Neira Aquaculture/Fisheries Center University of Arkansas at Pine Bluff Pine Bluff, Arkansas, USA

 We have developed a draft of the tool for rapid assessment of market feasibility for aquaculture species.
-The key parameters included in this tool are those variables that were significant in the logit analyses conducted in 10PDVR1, "Characteristics of Fish Buyers Likely to Purchase Farm-Raised Tilapia in Honduras and Nicaragua" (see abstract previous page).
+The key parameters included in this tool are those variables that were significant in the logit analyses conducted in 10PVDR1.
 As we continue to complete the logit analyses, we may add or otherwise modify the rapid market assessment tool.
+Three surveys have been completed in Mexico City, Mexico, and in three cities in Peru (Lima, Tarapoto, and Iquitos).
+To date, we have received data summaries from the restaurant and supermarket surveys done in Mexico City, and will receive the summaries of the open-air market survey shortly.
+In Peru, we completed restaurant, supermarket, and open-air market surveys in the three cities and have completed the bulletins of the descriptive data for the restaurant and supermarket surveys.
+The descriptive version of the open-air market surveys will be completed soon.
+These surveys will allow us to compare results of the rapid market assessment tool under the following conditions:

-To accomplish the objective related to the evaluation of the rapid market assessment tool, we have initiated a survey in Mexico City, Mexico.
-Mexico City is a very large, cosmopolitan urban area with a long history of tilapia consumption.
-We have initiated full surveys of restaurants, supermarkets, and open-air markets.
-We are simultaneously completing the rapid market assessment tool and will be testing to see if those parameters that were significant in the Honduran and Nicaraguan datasets were also those that are significant in Mexico City.
-Likewise, we will be conducting similar surveys in Peru later this fall.
-In Peru we will have the opportunity to test the rapid market assessment tool in Iquitos, an area where tilapia are not allowed and are not marketed, as well as in Lima, a South American metropolitan area where some tilapia are sold.
+- A very large, cosmopolitan urban area with a long history of tilapia consumption; - An area where tilapia are not allowed, not marketed, and little known; and - A South American metropolitan area where some tilapia are sold.

 Based on the outcomes of these subsequent analyses of the most important parameters in determining market feasibility, we will make final modifications to the rapid market assessment tool.
 We will also draw some conclusions as to whether or not it is possible to utilize a generalized rapid market assessment tool for many different Latin American countries with differing market characteristics.